iterative/dvc.org/content/docs/studio/user-guide/billing-and-payment.md

 Your account's primary email address will be notified after each failed payment.
 Payments may be retried up to 4 times.
-To provide a new payment method, go to the `Plan and billing` section of your team's settings page and click on `Add payment method`.
+To provide a new payment method, go to the `Plan and billing` section of your [team settings] page and click on `Add payment method`.

 After the grace period expires, you and all your team members will lose access to your team's views.
-You will continue to have access to your team's Settings page.
+You will continue to have access to your team settings page.
 Access to the team's views will be restored once you clear the pending balance.